-The goal of the project consists in analysing the impact of improved sea-ice and soil moisture initial conditions, as well as of the implementation of a simplified stochastic physics scheme, on the forecast quality of seasonal predictions performed with the EC-Earth forecast system.
-EC-Earth will be used as a test-bed to transfer improvements to the ECMWF operational seasonal forecast system coming from a full climate model.
+The goal of the project consists in analyzing the impact of improved sea-ice and soil-moisture initial conditions, as well as of the implementation of a simplified stochastic physics scheme, on the forecast quality of seasonal predictions performed with the EC-Earth forecast system.
+EC-Earth is used as a test-bed to transfer improvements to the ECMWF operational seasonal forecast system coming from a full climate model.
 The project considers a comprehensive set of ensemble interannual hindcasts with different initialization strategies.
-By developing the sub-seasonal and seasonal forecast capability of EC-Earth, this project expects to continue implementing the seamless approach, whose basic premise is that there are fundamental physical processes in common to both seasonal decadal climate-change and forecast. as well as projections.
+By developing the sub-seasonal and seasonal forecast capability of EC-Earth, this project expects to continue implementing the seamless approach, whose basic premise is that there are fundamental physical processes in common across the climate forecast time scales and with the climate-change projections.

-Summary of problems encountered
+Summary of problems encountered (if any)